 Confirm that you want to subscribe by clicking Continue.

-- Note that after the 1-month trial period, you will be billed $4.99 a month on your payment card (or you can go for the $49.99 a year option).
+- Note that after the one-month trial period, you will be billed $4.99 a month on your payment card (or you can go for the $49.99 a year option).
 Cancelling before the trial period ends will end the trial period.

 Family Sharing with Apple Arcade